-My plug selection for fishing creeks is smaller than the selection I carry for lake and reservoir fishing.
+My plug selection for fishing creeks and rivers is smaller than the selection I carry for lake and reservoir fishing.
 On the stream I like size 5 and 7 floating Rapalas in rainbow trout, silver/black and firetiger or orange.
 If the stream I’m fishing is exceptionally deep and swift I’ll sometimes add a few count down Rapalas to my selection, but as a general rule I’ve found that deep holding trout have no problem coming up to smack a Rapala working overhead.

 While all of these bait imitate minnows I fish them all differently.
 I use my Rapalas to cover water quickly.
 I cast them across and slightly down stream, allow them to swing across the current on a tight line and then retrieve them slowly.
 After one or two casts I move down stream a few feet and repeat.
 This approach works best in streams that are reasonably open that allow me to cover the water thoroughly and quickly.

 I still use Rapalas on brushy streams, but in general I use crankbaits and boomerang plugs more.
 Since heavy brush prevents you from effectively walking and casting you have cover a lot of water from each opening in the brush.
 To accomplish this I tie on a crankbait and pitch it out a few feet into the middle of the current and close the reel’s bail.
 The plug will immediately swim to the near bank.
-I allow it to work there for several seconds and then begin feeding it line a foot or two at a time giving it plenty of pauses to sit and work in the current.
+I allow it to work there for several seconds and then begin feeding it line a foot or two at a time, giving it plenty of pauses to sit and work in the current.
 It’s amazing how many trout will dart out from under the bank and absolutely slam the bait.

-If crankbaits don’t produce in this situation I tie on a Kwikfish or Flatfish and fish it the same way except I add a 10 inch section of 8 pound fluorocarbon tipped with a No. 10 woolly bugger to the eye where the lure’s hook attaches.
+If crankbaits don’t produce in this situation I tie on a Kwikfish or Flatfish and fish it the same way except I add a 10 inch section of 8 pound fluorocarbon tipped with a No. 10 woolly bugger to the eye where the lure’s rear hook attaches.
 The plug acts as an attractor/diver.
 About half the fish will be hooked on the fly while the other half will hammer the plug.

 When bank fishing lakes or reservoirs my plug selection doesn’t change.
 Key locations to fish are points and anywhere water is flowing into the lake.
 These areas should be thoroughly worked via fan casting.
 In lakes where the main forage is shad, I like to employ crankbaits and boomerang plugs most of the time.
 If pond smelt are on the menu Rapalas tend to work better, but of course this is just a general rule.
 In reality Rapalas work just about everywhere.